 In January 2010, the FASB issued guidance for improving disclosures about fair value measurements.
 The guidance requires entities to disclose transfers of assets in and out of Levels 1 and 2 of the fair value hierarchy, and the reasons for such transfers.
 These disclosures were effective for the Archdiocese in 2010.
-In addition, the guidance requires a separate presentation of purchases and sales in the Level 3 asset reconciliation which will be effective for the Archdiocese in 2011.
-The adoption of this guidance in subsequent years is not expected to have a material effect on the Archdiocese's financial statements.
+In addition, the guidance requires a separate presentation of purchases and sales in the Level 3 asset reconciliation which were effective for the Archdiocese in 2011.
+The adoption of this guidance did not have a material effect on the Archdiocese's financial statements.